-2021-22 Local Control Accountability Plan for Literacy First Charter Schools

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 5A Assess student attendance rates Assess student attendance rates 4B Identify students for academic intervention & provide a support system through MTSS for each student , K-8 Identify students for academic intervention & provide a support system through MTSS for each student , K-8 5D-E Identify Students 9-12 for academic intervention & provide a support system through MTSS for each thru the LCHS Academy program.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 5E 95% of LCHS Seniors will participate in a Service Learning Project & assessed by a clearly defined rubric.
+98% of LCHS seniors participated in community service projects in order to present for their senior Ex project.
+98% of LCHS seniors participated in community service projects in order to present for their senior Ex project.
+95% of LCHS Seniors will participate in a Service Learning Project.
+5A Assess student attendance rates Due to the pandemic, we do not have any attendance goals at this time.
+Historically, LFCS has had an attendance rate of 95% or above, however, since the pandemic, we have noticed that the 95% monthly is not consistent.
+We surmise that it has to do with parents being overly cautious of childhood illness.
+Assess student attendance rates 4B Identify students for academic intervention & provide a support system through MTSS for each student, K-8 identified this year for 275 students have been assessed and identified this year for academic intervention & support, K-8 Identify students for academic intervention & provide a support system through MTSS for each student, K-8 5D-E Identify Students 9-12 for academic intervention & provide a support system through MTSS for each thru the LCHS Academy program. • • 36 Students 9-12 have been identified for academic intervention & support system through MTSS thru the LCHS Academy program.
 Identify Students 9-12 for academic intervention & provide a support system through MTSS for each thru the LCHS Academy program.
+6C Provide counselors, school psychologists We have 2 Counselors, 3 school We have 2 Counselors, 3 school Provide counselors, school psychologists

-6C Provide counselors, school psychologists and behavior therapists for students K-12 to assist in the area of social emotional health/ learning.
-Provide counselors, school psychologists and behavior therapists for students K-12 to assist in the area of social emotional health/ learning.
-6C Provide and use a social emotional phone app to track and assist our students in Grades 7- 8.
-Provide and use a social emotional phone app to track and assist our students in Grades 7- 8.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 and behavior therapists for students K-12 to assist in the area of social emotional health/ learning. psychologists and we outsource behavior therapists to support students with behavioral and learning needs. psychologists and we outsource behavior therapists to support students with behavioral and learning needs. and behavior therapists for students K-12 to assist in the area of social emotional health/ learning.
+6C Provide and use a social emotional phone app to track and assist our students in Grades 7-8.
+As a school, we provide and use a social emotional phone app called "EduGuide" to track and assist our students in Grades 7-8.
+Although we found that 86% of our users showed positive indicators, we found that this app in particular wasn't user friendly, so we will be looking into finding a new program for next year.
+We have held trainings for parents and staff specifically lead by highly trained and qualified staff members on social/emotional health.
+Additionally, we have provided resources for both staff and parents throughout the year on social emotional topics.
+Provide and use a social emotional phone app to track and assist our students in Grades 7-8.
 6C Staff and parents will have access to resources in the area of social emotional learning/ health.
+Staff and parents have access to resources in the area of social emotional learning/ health that can be found on our school website.
+Staff and parents have access to resources in the area of social emotional learning/ health that can be found on our school website.
 Staff and parents will have access to resources in the are of social emotional learning/ health.